 I should preface this by describing how much I typically hate touristy things.
 I’d rather get far away from people in the backcountry than try to shoulder my way through a crowd all trying to see the same thing.
-I like being different, I want to see the things that nobody else is seeing.
-I feel like that’s my primary purpose in my photography.
-I can also be a little bit of a social anxiety nut job in cramped quarters, so there’s that too.
+I like being different, and getting off the beaten track.
+I’m also be a little bit of a social anxiety nut job in cramped quarters, so there’s that too.

 Yet, I’ll happily set these feelings aside for a few things, and one of those things is the glacier cruises out of Valdez.
 We’ve now done four Valdez cruises with two different operations, and every trip has been awesome.
-Three of those excursions were to the Columbia Glacier, a little over 20 miles away from Valdez the way the crow flies or about 50 miles by boat.
+Three of those excursions were to the Columbia Glacier, a little over 20 miles away from Valdez the way the crow flies.
+About 50 miles by boat.